LDL vs. HDL vs. Triglycerides ~ Which of These Tests ACTUALLY Show Heart Disease Risk?

 If heart disease runs in your family or you're simply looking to be proactive about your health, you're probably considering a blood test to assess your risk.
-But before you schedule your appointment, make sure you familiarize yourself with which tests are ACTUALLY going to predict heart disease and which you can skip.
-Warning: this article is going to dive DEEP into the research and science, so make sure you snuggle up with a hot cup of Keto Coffee and get comfortable... it's time to nerd out on Nutrition!🤓
+But before you schedule your appointment, make sure you familiarize yourself with which tests can help to predict heart disease.
+In this article, I'm sharing the current research on various blood markers so you can discuss with your doctor which test is right for you and your health history.

 DISCLAIMER: I am NOT a doctor.
 What I am about to share with you in this article is from years of clinical application and my own research of current studies.
 Always speak with your doctor and nutritionist before making dietary changes for your health and wellness goals.